Gödöllő: Economy

 The Hungarian chemical company BorsodChem established in 2008 a technical support and R&D centre in Gödöllő.
 The British pharmaceutical company GlaxoSmithKline has been operating its vaccine plant in the town since 2006.
 The American technology company, Itron has its own R&D centre there since 2017.
 The Hungarian flavour and essential oils manufacturer FOOD BASE, the Hungarian chemical company Chemico, the Italian blood plasma distributor Kedrion, the American cosmetics company Avon and the American vehicle manufacturer Caterpillar Inc. have production facilities in Gödöllő.

 Transport

 Gödöllő is a transportation hub, because of the 3 main road and the M3 motorway cuts through the town, and the M31 motorway connects them with the eastern section of the M0 ring road.
 In addition, there are minor roads running from the town to Vác, Pécel and Jászberény.

 The Budapest-Sátoraljaújhely-rail line is also affected, as well as the BKV H8, suburban train terminal is located here.

 Gödöllő has nine local bus lines and is a common stop for long-distance buses.

+In August 2025, Gödöllő was announced as the first European location to pilot AI-powered demand-responsive minibuses developed in South Korea.
+The project, launched jointly by Korean and Hungarian transport authorities, involves a fleet of Hyundai vehicles equipped with artificial intelligence to dynamically adjust routes based on real-time passenger demand.
+Operating on a demand-responsive transport (DRT) model, the service aims to improve local mobility by allowing users to request pickups via smartphone app or telephone.